postalsys/email-guide/docs/about.md

 Recognizing the recurring challenges and the consistent solutions, I felt compelled to create this guide.
 Here, on this website, I've distilled my knowledge and experience to present a comprehensive overview of the various email sending options available.
 Whether you're just starting out or looking to refine your approach, I hope this guide proves invaluable in your email integration journey.

+For inquiries or further information, please reach out to me at <a href="mailto:andris@postalsys.com">andris@postalsys.com</a>.

 <div className="custom-image avatar">
     <img src="/img/andris.jpg" alt="Andris Reinman" />
 </div>